 The final spark can be something small and simple.
-A land dispute, The assassination of a minor noble, or religious prosecution.
-The conflict spiral quickly out of control as troops clash on the borders and refugees appear from supposedly peaceful provinces.
+A land dispute, The assassination of a minor noble, or religious persecution.
+The conflict spiral quickly out of control as troops clash on the borders, and refugees appear from supposedly peaceful provinces.

 Second Act: The Empire Fractures

 Some event pushes the provinces over the edge.
 Perhaps an assassination or religious upheaval, or a young noble unwittingly insulted the wrong person.
 It does not matter, all that matters is that the war everybody yearned for finally is here, the suffering commoners be damned, and regions muster their armies, and the nobles can settle old scores.